Grous sitting in a sauna

 +

-DoxyPEP has only be studied so far among cisgender MSM and transgender and non-binary people assigned male at birth who are having sex with MSM.
+DoxyPEP has only been studied so far among cisgender men who have sex with men (MSM), and transgender and non-binary people assigned male at birth who are having sex with MSM.

 One study of cisgender women taking DoxyPEP did not find it was effective but further studies are needed to understand why.
 There have been no other studies on people assigned female at birth, and this is why it is not currently recommended for these people.